William Optics FLT-123 ( APM LZOS

 and false-colour free daytime views, even at powers way beyond any spotting

 scope (120x plus).
-Chromatic aberration levels are very low, even on dark
+Chromatic aberration levels are modest, even on dark

-branches or feathers silhouetted against a bright sky.
-But it’s probably
+branches or feathers silhouetted against a bright sky, though slightly worse

 As the full-frame unprocessed image of

-M42 below (in a slightly misty sky) shows, the field is flatter than you get with
+M42 below (in a slightly misty sky) shows, there is some vignetting.
+A wide-T

-an all-spherical F6 triplet like the AP Traveler.
-The corners have slight
+get with an all-spherical F6 triplet like the AP Traveler, but the field of the

-The fast focal ratio mean you can take
+The fast focal ratio does mean you can

-single frames for stacking (like this one) from just 30s exposure at ISO 1600,
+take single frames for stacking (like this one) from just 30s exposure at ISO

-meaning your tracking doesn’t have to be perfect (I only eyeball-aligned the
+1600, meaning your tracking doesn’t have to be perfect (I only eyeball-aligned

 The next shot was the same target and